Free shipping on orders over 50€ up to 500g

 1. Epoxy resin

-There are two main types of epoxy resin: Casting resin and glazing resin.
+There are two main types of epoxy resin: casting resin and glazing resin.

 coupelle coquillage en resine epoxy